Question 130·Easy·Cross-Text Connections

 - Says these “distract,” “strain budgets,” and “jeopardize the silent atmosphere”

-- Concludes that by keeping large print collections and “hushed reading rooms,” libraries “can best serve the public”
+- Concludes that preserving print collections and “hushed reading rooms” is how libraries “can best serve the public”

-So Text 1 says libraries should mainly be quiet book-focused spaces and avoid newer, more active uses of space.
+So Text 1 favors a primarily quiet, book-focused library model and criticizes newer, more active uses of space.

 Identify Text 2’s main view of libraries